Is an electrical installation certificate a legal requirement?

 For rental properties, landlords must adhere to specific regulations requiring periodic inspections and electrical safety certificates.
 These certificates are essential for the safety of existing tenants and are a legal requirement for any new or prospective tenant.

-Practical advice for property owners and landlords
+Advice for property owners and landlords

 Ensuring electrical safety is a continuous process.
-Regular visual checks of electrical appliances and fixtures can identify potential hazards.
-Property owners should schedule periodic inspections by qualified electricians carrying out electrical testing.
+Regular visual checks of electrical appliances and fixtures can identify hazards.

+Property owners should schedule periodic inspections by qualified electricians.
 These professionals can identify issues requiring immediate remedial action and recommend when the next inspection is due.
-Maintaining a log of all inspections, including the electrical report and any remedial work, is also crucial.

 Strategies to ensure compliance and avoid legal issues